How carbon vacancies can affect the properties of group IV color centers in diamond: A study of thermodynamics and kinetics: COMPUTATIONAL METHODS

+where $\nu_0 = \nu_0(T)$ is the attempt frequency, $d$ is the migration distance, in the case of $V_{\rm C}$ equal to the nearest neighbor hop between C sites, and $\varepsilon_b$ is the activation energy barrier.
+From harmonic transition-state theory, we calculate the attempt frequency as \cite{Voter},

+where $m$, $m'$ and $\nu_j$, $\nu_j'$ are the corresponding number of normal modes and phonon frequencies, respectively, at the initial ($I$) and saddle-point ($S$) configurations (there is one fewer normal mode at the saddle point than at the equilibrium configuration, $m = m'+1$).

-The charge at the $V_{\rm C}$ was obtained using the DDEC6 method~\cite{Manz2016}.
-These density derived electrostatic and chemical (DDEC) methods for determining charge assign to each atom a charge density and optimize such charge densities with respect to distance functions designed to respect ionic and covalent bonding and with the constraint that the sum of the atomic charge densities equal the total charge density~\cite{Manz2010}.
-The DDEC6 method is preferable to Bader's quantum chemical topology (QCT), which can lead to non-nuclear attractors and thereby undefined net atomic charges (NAC)~\cite{Cao1987} and to the DDEC3 method which does not always converge to a unique solution or one that respects the symmetries of the system~\cite{Manz2016}.
-It is also preferable to such methods as the Mulliken population analysis, which is not independent of the chosen basis~\cite{Reed1985}.
+The charge at the $V_{\rm C}$ was obtained using the DDEC6 method.~\cite{Manz2016} These density derived electrostatic and chemical (DDEC) methods for calculating the charge assign to each atom a charge density.
+Such charge densities are optimized with respect to distance functions designed to respect ionic and covalent bonding and with the constraint that the sum of the atomic charge densities equals the total charge density.~\cite{Manz2010} The DDEC6 method is preferable to Bader's quantum chemical topology (QCT) which can lead to non-nuclear attractors and thereby undefined net atomic charges (NAC).~\cite{Cao1987} The DDEC6 method is an improvement from the DDEC3 approach which does not always converge to a unique solution or one that respects the symmetries of the system.~\cite{Manz2016} Finally, the DDEC6 method is also preferable to such methods as the Mulliken population analysis which is not independent of the chosen basis.~\cite{Reed1985}

-As input to first-principles phonon calculations, performed using Phonopy~\cite{Togo}, a supercell with 64 atoms ($2\times2\times2$ multiple of the conventional unit cell) with appropriately scaled k-point grids and a cutoff energy of 500 eV was used.
-In constructing input supercells with defects for Phonopy, the atomic positions were relaxed until the magnitude of the Hellmann-Feynman forces was smaller than $10^{-4}$ eV$\cdot$\AA$^{-1}$.
+As input to our first-principles phonon calculations which were performed using Phonopy,~\cite{Togo} a supercell was constructed containing 64 atoms ($2\times2\times2$ multiple of the conventional unit cell) with appropriately scaled k-point grids and a cutoff energy of 500 eV.
+In constructing the input supercells with defects for Phonopy, the atomic positions were relaxed until the magnitude of the Hellmann-Feynman forces was smaller than $10^{-4}$ eV$\cdot$\AA$^{-1}$.